DCzajkowski/mercari/README.md

 We will be using AWS for highly scalable, available, reliable, and fast solution.
 To make our product more reliable we want to use blockchain so that the data is kept safe and transparent.

 ## Technology Stack
-- NodeJS or Python or PHP or Java for the backend
+- NodeJS or Java for the backend
-- React or Vue for the frontend
+- React for the frontend
 - Blockchain
 - AWS, Docker etc.